chrisdaish/docker-firefox/README.md

 Firefox
 =======

-Unofficial build of Firefox 38 running within a docker container and rendered by the local X Server.
+Unofficial build of Firefox 42 running within a docker container and rendered by the local X Server.

 Changelog
 ---------
 ```
+v1.8
+* Version bumped to 42.

+v1.7
+* Version bumped to 41.

 v1.6
 * Optional environment variables 'ARGS' and 'URL' can now be passed into the container.
 For example: -e ARGS=-jsconsole -e URL=http://www.docker.com